 Generally, selling an ETF for a profit will trigger a capital gains tax liability in Australia.
 Some ETFs give you the underlying benefit of the assets sold, which means every time the ETF sells an asset, this will trigger a capital gain or loss for you.
 With other ETFs, a capital gains tax liability is only triggered when you sell the ETF.

 You might also be able to benefit from franking credits on the dividends paid by Australian companies that the ETF has invested in.

 If your ETF holds international assets, you might have to pay withholding tax on the income received from those assets.
 This amount will be withheld at the time the payment is made.

 Market impact of ETFs

-ETFs are a popular way to invest in many assets at one time but some argue that they can have a negative impact on the market.
+ETFs are a popular way to invest in many assets at the one time, through a single trade, but some argue that ETFs can have a negative impact on the market.

 The National Bureau of Economic Research reports that because many ETFs mimic an index but can be bought and sold easily, they can provoke a decline or inflate the market value.

 When you invest in an ETF, you don’t hold all the assets of the ETF directly.
 Instead, you purchase units in the ETF.
 Each unit holds a proportion of all the securities.
 The units are created by an authorised participant (AP) and the number of units available can be increased or decreased depending on demand.
 This process is called creation and redemption.

 You can see how an ETF is performing by looking at its net asset value (NAV) compared to its unit price.
 The NAV is the value of its underlying assets.